 There are a few key areas to focus on when using a CGM.

-These are Glucose Variability, the area under the curve (spike height + time it takes spike to return to baseline), Last Spike Hour, and Time in Range.
+These are Glucose Variability, the area under the curve (spike height + time it takes spike to return to baseline), Last Spike Hour, Spikes per Day, and Time in Range.

 Glucose Variability (GV):